nfldac-ken/led_blocks_tutorial/single_LED.md

 ### Add the input output code to drive the output LED's

-Add an ``||pins.digitalWritePin()||`` from the input menu and using the drop down arrow chang P0 to P13
+Add an ``||pins.digitalWritePin()||`` from the input menu and using the drop down arrow change P0 to P13

 Add an ``||pins.digitalWritePin()||`` from the input menu and using the drop down arrow chang P0 to P14 and